TBendong/TBendong.github.io/_pages/Openings.md

 <div class="faculty-profile">
     <h4>Application Timeline and Procedure</h4>
     <p>
+  Enrollment time is in Spring or Fall 2026.
 The application deadline for Spring 2026 admission is
   <span style="color:red; font-weight:bold;">September 30, 2025</span>.
   We encourage and support outstanding candidates to apply for the Hong Kong PhD Fellowship Scheme (HKPFS).
   For more information, please refer to: